BENEFITS OF SPACE EXLORATION: TECH TRANSFER NEWS

 U.S. Space Foundation Technology Hall of Fame: Long-time recipients may remember that I have showcased the USSF Tech Hall of Fame items in the past in Air and Space this Week.
 The USSF recently altered their website to make how I’ve been showing HoF entries less convenient, but I still want to show important and sometimes-unexpected examples of technology developed initially for NASA’s that wound up with valuable unrelated commercial uses when the technology is transferred to the private sector.

 Sometimes new technology has applications unforeseen by its developers.
 Sometimes the applications were known ahead of time and guided the development process, sometimes an unexpected application will arise.
-The second of the two 2013 USSF HoF inductees is an example of the latter, the “Inflatable Satellite Communications System (GATR).
+The first of the two 2012 USSF HoF inductees is an example of the latter, the “Flexible Aerogel Insulating System.”

 THANK YOU, NASA!